Online Resource Allocation with Average Budget Constraints: Logarithmic Regret within Discrete Cost Distributions

 Before introducing our new policy, it is instructive to examine the state-of-the-art benchmark policies in the literature that employ the ``re-solving" technique.
 This examination is crucial for contextualizing our proposed methodology within the existing body of knowledge.

 The ``re-solving'' technique stands as a significant strategy in the field of revenue management.
-It resolves the $\DLP$ approximation at a set of specific time points utilizing the information in the past and provides an updated control policy for the future.
+It re-solves the $\DLP$ approximation at a set of specific time points utilizing the information in the past and provides an updated control policy for the future.
 A general framework for this class of policy adapted to our problem is shown in Algorithm \ref{alg:resolve_framework}.
-In Algorithm \ref{alg:resolve_framework}, we first specify the resolving time step $\tau_{(0)}<\tau_{(1)}<\dots<\tau_{(K)}$ and then solve a variant of the \eqref{eq:DLP} problem at $\tau_{(u)}$ as where $B^{(\tau_{(u)})}$ is the budget at time $\tau_{(u)}$.
-Here, $x_i$ can be interpreted as the accept probability for the type-$i$ arrival.
-In some cases, such probability is tweaked via a function $g(\cdot)$.
+In Algorithm \ref{alg:resolve_framework}, we first specify the re-solving time step $\tau_{(0)}<\tau_{(1)}<\dots<\tau_{(K)}$ and then solve the \eqref{eq:DLP} problem at $\tau_{(u)}$ as

+where $B^{(\tau_{(u)})}$ is the budget at time $\tau_{(u)}$.
+Here, $x^u_i$ can be interpreted as the accept probability for the type-$i$ arrival.
+Thus, the optimization problem shown above is to maximize the expected reward while controlling for the expected cost at every time step to be lower than the average budget across the remaining horizon.
+In some cases, the actual acceptance probability for type-$i$ arrival in the algorithm is tweaked via a function $g(\cdot)$, i.e., $g(x_i^u)$.
 Below are $4$ canonical policies from the literature.

-\begin{itemize} \item {\bf Frequent Resolving ($\FR$).} \cite{jasin2012re} propose FR which re-solves the DLP problem at every time step and uses $x_i$ as the rejection probability for the next hypothesis.
-That is, $g(x_i) = x_i$. \item {\bf Infrequent Resolving (IFR) and Frequent Resolving Thresholding (FRT).} \cite{bumpensanti2020re} propose IFR where the DLP problem is resolved at a less frequent level.
-They use $x_i$ as the rejection probability, except that the $x_i$ are truncated to $0$ or $1$ when it's close to $0$ or $1$. \cite{bumpensanti2020re} also propose a variant of $\IFR$, called $\FRT$, where the only difference is that the DLP problem is re-solved at every time step. \item {\bf Bayes Selector ($\Bayes$).} \cite{vera2021bayesian} propose a policy called ``Bayes Selector'' which re-solves the DLP problem at every time step and sets the accept probability equals $g(x_i) = \mathbbm 1\{x_i\geq 1/2\}$. \end{itemize}
+\begin{itemize} \item {\bf Frequent Re-solving ($\FR$).} \cite{jasin2012re} propose FR which re-solves the DLP problem at every time step and directly uses the solution $x_i$ as the rejection probability for the next hypothesis.
+That is, $g(x_i) = x_i$. \item {\bf Infrequent Re-solving with Thresholding (IRT).} \cite{bumpensanti2020re} propose IRT where the DLP problem is re-solved at a less frequent level.
+They use $x_i$ as the rejection probability, except that the $x_i$ is truncated to $0$ or $1$ when it's close to $0$ or $1$.
+They also propose a variant of $\IRT$, called \textbf{Frequent Re-solving with Thresholding} ($\FRT$), where the only difference is that the DLP problem is re-solved at every time step. \item {\bf Bayes Selector ($\Bayes$).} \cite{vera2021bayesian} propose a policy called ``Bayes Selector'' which re-solves the DLP problem at every time step and sets the accept probability equals $g(x_i) = \mathds 1\{x_i\geq 1/2\}$. \end{itemize}